wtesler/cranny/README.md

 `.post.js`: Indicates the function wants to be a POST endpoint.

+You may also pass in your own suffixes to the call.

 Every file which you want to represent as an endpoint should have a unique name.